-For many years we have been on a path of continuous environmental improvement.
-We have made significant changes throughout the history of our operations as our understanding of environmental impacts has improved.
+We have always strived to be an environmentally responsible business and we have made significant changes throughout the history of our operations as our understanding of environmental impacts has improved.

 We have an environmental sustainability framework in place to assist the business to define and deliver appropriate initiatives against these five major environmental themes: